 There are ways to minimize this effect.
 The size of the sampling hole depends on the altimeter compartment dimensions, but generally should be quite SMALL.
 For most TARC sized rockets a 1/16" or smaller hole is proper.
-Many people seem to be drilling a nice large 1/4" hole in the side of their rocket, which not only isn't necessary, but will increase wind noise on the data.
+Using a larger hole will increase wind noise on the data.
 It will also increase the likelihood and magnitude of spikes in the data when the rocket separates, which can affect the apogee reading.
 Since the goal of the contest is consistency, clean data is essential.
 In order to get the cleanest data, the sampling holes should NOT be oversized, and ejection should be slightly after apogee so any turbulence-induced noise on the data will not spike up over the true apogee height.